 Scholarly Commons Citation

 Luban, David, "That the Laws be Faithfully Executed: The Perils of the Government Legal Advisor" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1233.
+1233.